rajebdev/concerto/README.md

-# scheduled-rs
+# 🎻 Concerto

-Spring Boot-like task scheduling for Rust with configuration support.
+> **Orchestrate your scheduled tasks with precision timing**

+Like a musical concerto where every instrument plays at the perfect moment, **Concerto** orchestrates your scheduled tasks with precision timing.

+Inspired by Spring Boot's `@Scheduled`, designed for Rust.

+---

-## Features
+## ✨ Features

 - 🚀 **Simple API** - Annotation-based scheduling similar to Spring Boot's `@Scheduled`
 - ⏰ **Cron Support** - Full cron expression support with timezone